Julia Menard and Gordon White co-founded the On Conflict Leadership Institute in 2020.

 What do we mean by conflict competence and creating a conflict competence culture?

 Conflict competence refers to how well an organization, team, or individual responds to conflict in all its manifestations.
 We see the potential of a world where leaders are conflict competent, and that capacity unleashes innovation, creativity and ultimately a more compassionate world.
-To hear us tell this story go to episode 46 the Season 2 Finale of the On Conflict Podcast.
+To Julia and Gordon tell this story go to episode 46 the Season 2 Finale of the On Conflict Podcast.

-We welcome you to join us in our journey of exploration and learning!
+Welcome to your journey of leadership and conflict exploration and learning!